pfdubois/BridgeBidding/source/MajorOpenings.rst

 When Do You Bypass A Major?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After a 1♥ opener, holding four spades, do you always bid 1♠?
-No. With
+After partner opens 1♥, holding four spades, suppose you have game-forcing values but
-game-forcing values and a four-card minor as well as four spades, bid
-the minor at the two level to force to game.
-To make this work, we agree that a
-2♠ rebid by the opener is not a reverse.
-Thus, if we have a 4-4 spade fit, we will find
-it.
+don't have four hearts but do have exactly four spades.
+Then if you don't have a
+five-card minor you bid 1♠.
+If you bid 2m and later bid spades it
+promises you had a five-card minor.

 If you do bid 1♠ over 1♥ holding five spades, opener may rebid 1N or 2N.
 If they do, you can use :ref:`New Minor Forcing <nmf>` with invitational or better